EnergyMashupLab/NIST-CTS-Agents/README.md

     -   Common Transactive Services (CTS) implementation

-    -   ei2j--Energy Interoperation to and from Java
+    -   ei2j--Energy Interoperation to and from Java, includes CTS implementation

     -   Logging and input for live and simulation meter and other data